reptation/dashboard/README.md

 ssh to the VM and copy the database.sql file.
 Install postgresql on the instance to run psql.

-If there are authentication issues, you may need a line such as this to the bottom of /etc/postgresql/*VERSION*/main/pg_hba.conf:
+If there are authentication issues, you may need a line such as this at the bottom of /etc/postgresql/*VERSION*/main/pg_hba.conf:
 ```
 host    all             all             rds-dash-vpc.cdwhodhtdtav.us-east-1.rds.amazonaws.com               md5
 ```